SirTimme/elephas/README.md

 ## Self hosting

 > [!IMPORTANT]
-> Configuration:<br>
-> The following directory structure is needed for elephas to run:
+> This directory structure is needed for elephas to run:
 > ```
 > /
 > ├── docker-compose.yml